nginxinc/kubernetes-ingress/docs/content/usage-reporting.md

 ---

 ## Add a user account to NGINX Management Suite
+---

+## Add a user account to NGINX Management Suite

 Usage Reporting needs a user account to send usage data to NGINX Instance Manager: these are the steps involved.